bchwtz/bchwtz-gateway/docs/user_setup.md

 curl "https://bchwtz.github.io/bchwtz-gateway/dist/install-gw.sh" | sh
 ```
 This step spins up a local gateway-cluster and installs all necessary packages on your pi.
+After running these steps please logout of ssh and back in to be able to use the new environment variables.
 ## Uninstalling auto installed packages
 To remove the gateway-service from your device change to the folder you installed the gateway-autoinstall to and cd into the gateway-autoinstall directory.
 From there you have to run:
 ```{bash}